k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ### How Do I Save Flow as Actor?

 In some cases you may prefer to package a flow and use it as an inner flow to avoid complex flows with many steps.
 This will enable a reuse of the business logic across different flows.

-For example:
-- Define an inner flow for error handling.
+For example, define an inner flow for error handling.

 To save flow as Actor:
 - Click **Actions** > Save as Actor in the Main menu of [Broadway flow window](/articles/99_Broadway/18_broadway_flow_window.md#main-menu).